Leftover Mashed Potato & Turkey Pot Pie Muffins

 -

-Let the muffins rest 5 minutes to set, then run a thin knife around the edges and lift them out like a pro without tearing that crisp crust.
+Let the muffins rest in the pan for 5 minutes, then loosen the edges and lift them out to serve.

 Substitutions